thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-databricks-add-connection.md

 8. Click **Confirm**.

-After you add the connection, you can search your Databricks database by clicking **Search now**.
+After you add the connection, you can search your Databricks database.

 ![The "Connection created" screen]({{ site.baseurl }}/images/databricks-connectioncreated.png "The "Connection created" screen")